Comenius-Abduction-Team/CATS-Abduction-Solver/README.md

 * records an error that occurred

 ### Partial logs
-Partial logs are created while the solving of the abduction problem is running.
-They help us to have an overview of the progress along the run.
-They record, for example, possible explanations which were found after passing one level.
-However, these explanations are only possible explanations and therefore may not be desired.

-**Partial explanations log**
-*\<time\>__\<input file name\>__partial_explanations.log*

-* partial log with the same structure as **final log**
-* may contain undesired explanations
+Partial log is a temporary version of the level log, updated after each level of the tree.
+It is deleted if the run successfully finished.
+However, if the run crashed and could not create the final level log for some reason, at least some data is stored in the partial log.

 **Partial level explanations log**
 *\<time\>__\<input file name\>__partial_level.log*

 * partial log with the same structure as **level log**
-* may contain also undesired explonations
+* may contain undesired explonations
+* if the run successfully finished, the log is deleted

 # License